kbase/kb_sdk/doc/Module_builder.md

     git remote add origin git@github.com:[GITHUB_USER_NAME]/MyModule.git
     git push -u origin master

+# What to edit

+You will need to modify the following files in your repository in order to be able to run your code.

+1. MyModule.spec.
+Add your funcdef definitions here, then run kb-mobu compile.
+2. The implementation file for your language.
+This is where you actually write the code for your defined methods.
+3. The method specs.
+This is where you define your narrative widgets.
+3. Dockerfile.
+This is used to build a Docker image.
+Add any prerequisites here.

 # Build and run examples

 To build and run the module examples, you'll need to do the following.